 When learning a new piece or working with students on new material I find it useful to try and shift my focus from merely trying to play the right notes.
-Of course, correct notes are essential but if you practice with the wrong style or wrong sound for a week it is much harder to get back on track than it is if you happen to have practiced something with slightly wrong notes.
-You can fix a wrong note quickly and easily by just using the correct valve or position but sound and style are much harder to alter and any bad habits get rooted very deeply.
+Of course, correct notes are essential, but if you practice in the wrong style or with the wrong sound for a week it is much harder to get back on track than it is if you happen to have learnt something with a few wrong notes.
+You can fix a wrong note quickly but sound and style are much harder to alter because bad habits get rooted very deeply.
 Many times when you see a student sight reading, their body seems tense, they play quite soft and articulate in a lazy, slower, more hesitant way.
-They forget about their sound quality and get obsessed with reading notes.
+They forget about their sound quality, the correct style and get obsessed with reading notes.

-This idea can also be transferred to 'listening' to music or watching live performances.
-Don't be obsessed with whether the performer has the odd slip but try and appreciate the music more rather than listening for errors.
-Brass band contest audiences are a perfect example of this!
-Of course, the right notes are essential but you can really appreciate music so much more when you think about playing with more style.
+This idea can also be transferred to listening to music or watching live performances.
+Don't be obsessed with whether the performer has the odd slip but try and appreciate the music more, rather than listening for errors.
+Of course, the right notes are essential but you can appreciate music so much more when you think about playing with more style.
 Then as a performer, once you get the style and have an idea of some images the music creates, it is your job to tell the story to the audience.
 Body language, movement and how you look also go a long way with this so again don't just think your job is to play the right notes, music is much deeper than that.

 Hope this helps.